 Major infraction: An infraction of a serious nature.
-These are handled by the Director of Student Services and/or appropriate university authority.
+These are handled by the Academic Dean and appropriate university authority.
 Major infractions seriously undermine the mission and values of Keiser, and/or threaten the wellbeing of our students.
 They, therefore, call for more severe disciplinary measures.